caos21/reclus/README.md

 # Recommendation and clustering project

-I would try to find patterns using movielens database an ReDial database.
+I would try to find patterns using movielens database and the ReDial database.